roverSona/space-x/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Angular server Side Rendering

+Run `npm run dev:ssr` to test server side rendering on dev mode.

+## Angular server Side Rendering  production

+Run `npm run build:ssr` to build the project with server side rendering.
+The build artifacts will be stored in the `dist/` directory.

+## Run Server Side Rendering App on production

+Run `npm run serve:ssr` to run the app.